 “I was hesitant at first, but when the Pixel 4 came along, I was kind of impressed about how I relaxed with it and really just enjoyed taking pictures,” she said during an onstage interview during the event.

-She said that as an experienced photographer, what’s great about the Pixel 4’s camera is that you can carry it in your pocket.
-Leibovitz used the
+She said that as an experienced photographer, what’s great about the

 “I decided to take two photographs to create a portrait because it’s hard to say what you want to say about a person in one picture,” she said.
 “Every single person that we photographed is doing something that they care about and they represent great parts of us.”